 - The 5QI value associated with the QoS Flow is 5 – see GSMA NG.114 [68].

-The first point is indicating that N9HR LI is enabled (see clause 7.10.3.3.1) with a need to capture and deliver the IMS signaling related user plane packets.
+The first point is indicating that N9HR LI is enabled (see clause 7.10.3.3.1) with a need to capture and deliver the IMS signalling related user plane packets.
 The second point is telling that the UE is an inbound roamer with Home Routed based roaming.
 The third point is telling that the PDU session is established for IMS services.
-The fourth point is telling that the IMS signaling related QoS Flow is established.
+The fourth point is telling that the IMS signalling related QoS Flow is established.